Identifying Network Ties from Panel Data: Theory and an Application to Tax Competition: Discussion

-This analysis leads naturally to a broad agenda going forward, to address the challenge of simultaneously identifying and estimating time varying models of network formation and social interaction, all in cases where data on social networks is not required.
+Finally, an important part of the social networks literature examines endogenous network formation (\citealp{Jacksonetal2017}; \citealp{DePaula2017}).
+Our analysis allows us to begin probing the issue in two ways.
+First, the kind of dyadic regression analysis in Section 4 on the correlates of entries in $W_{0,ij}$ suggests factors driving link formation and dissolution.
+Second, this leads naturally to a broad agenda going forward, to address the challenge of simultaneously identifying and estimating time varying models of network formation and social interaction, all in cases where data on social networks is not required.